Bryce Zabel: Career

 A long-time member of the Directors Guild of America, he first worked as a director on the Los Angeles magazine series "Eye on LA" and Willow: The Making of an Adventure.
 He made his feature directorial debut in 2009 on Let's Do It, a comedy about the first student film ever produced, back in 1929.

 As an actor, he appeared as a reporter in the Dark Skies episode "The Warren Omission", and as a priest in the Lois & Clark episode, "All Shook Up".

-In 2001, Zabel became the first writer/producer to be elected as Chairman and CEO of the Academy of Television Arts & Sciences, since his boyhood idol Rod Serling.
+In 2001, Zabel became the first writer/producer to be elected as chairman and CEO of the Academy of Television Arts & Sciences, since his boyhood idol Rod Serling.
 Elected the month before 9/11, he took office at a time when he was forced to twice postpone the 53rd Primetime Emmy Awards.
 In 2006, he was interviewed about this decision by the Dallas-based Media Orchard :"In 2001, the Emmys were scheduled for September 16th.
 So we cancelled them.
 What else could we do?
 Five days after 9/11 nobody was going to be in a self-congratulatory mood to celebrate on red carpets with little gold statues when thousands had died so tragically.
 We re-scheduled for October 7.
 Incredibly, that's the day the bombing campaign in Afghanistan began.
 We were forced to cancel again.
 I went out that morning before some 200 TV cameras with Les Moonves of CBS and we talked to the media about all this.
 I got a call from a friend who said, "Dude, you've been on TV more this weekend than the president."
 It was an amazing media carpet ride -- appearances on everything from Politically Incorrect to The Today Show.
 Anyway, we tried again on November 4 and actually did the show.
 We were up against the seventh game of an exciting World Series but who cared?"

 While leading the TV Academy the next year, he led the negotiations that resulted in the Emmy telecast license fee being increased by 250 percent.
 He left office in 2003, saying his one term was so eventful it felt like two.

 Other work

 Zabel has also created a film review site, Movie Smackdown, that reviews two related films in competition against each other.
 The slogan is "Two Films - One Review - No Holds Barred."

 Zabel co-authored with Richard Dolan the book A.D.
-(After Disclosure) 2012, which concerns the subject of an extra-terrestrial presence on Earth covertly interacting with humans and governments and what develops when this fact is made public.
+(After Disclosure) 2012, which concerns the subject of an extraterrestrial presence on Earth covertly interacting with humans and governments and what develops when this fact is made public.